Preventing Feline Infectious Peritonitis

 • early removal from mother – mother provides food, security and love all essential parts of growth

-• moving home – everyone can find that stressful even when you are in control and wanted to move, but young kittens are often taken from mother, to shelter, to new home, or mother, to pet shop, to new home
+• moving home – everyone can find that stressful even when you are in control and wanted to move, but young kittens are often taken from mother, to shelter, to new home, or from mother, to pet shop, to new home

 • lack of nutrition – so common with the commercial cat junk food today